zhiming99/rpc-frmwrk/Concept.md

 necessary.
 Normal RPC request/response has a upper limit of 1MB.
 When the request or the response exceeds the limit, You are recommend to use one or more stream channels to exchange data between proxy/server.
-The stream channels can last till the proxy close them.
+The stream channels can last till the proxy/server closes them.
 The upper limit of the capacity is 2^64 bytes per stream channel.

 ## Development